An honest answer

 - Building relationships with teachers and mentors

-- Seeking meaningful clinical, service, or research exposure
+- Getting hands-on clinical experience, plus meaningful service or research exposure

 - Starting a realistic program list